scott-sihui-wang/Billards-Assistant-System-Based-on-LabVIEW/README.md

 **Skills:** _OpenCV_, _C++_, _LabVIEW_

-This is the course project for `Virtual Experimental System Based on Labview` and my final score for the course is **96/100**.
+This is the course project for `Virtual Experimental System Based on LabVIEW` and my final score for the course is **96/100**.

 This is a teamwork and my teammates are _Weishu Chen_ and _Han Huang_.